Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/slashing-parameter-configuration.md

     /// STRUCTS

     /**
-     * @notice this struct is used in queueAllocation, queueDeallocation in order to specify
-     * an operator's slashability for a certain operator set *
+     * @notice this struct is used in allocate and queueDeallocation in order to specify an operator's slashability for a certain operator set
+     *
-     * @param strategy strategy to adjust allocations/deallocations for
+     * @param strategy the strategy to adjust slashable stake for
-     * @param operatorSets the operator sets to adjust magnitudes for
+     * @param operatorSets the operator sets to adjust slashable stake for
      * @param magnitudeDiff magnitude difference; the difference in proportional parts of the operator's slashable stake
-     * that the operator set is getting.
-This struct is used either in allocating or deallocating
+     * that is slashable by the operatorSet.
-     * slashable stake to an operator set.
-Slashable stake for an operator set is
-     * (slashableMagnitude / sum of all slashableMagnitudes for the strategy/operator + nonSlashableMagnitude) of
+     * Slashable stake for an operator set is (magnitude / sum of all magnitudes for the strategy/operator + nonSlashableMagnitude) of
      * an operator's delegated stake.
      */
     struct MagnitudeAdjustment {